 In 2020, every other brand jumped at the opportunity to speak out against police brutality and show support for the Black Lives Matter movement.
 Some brands, like L’Oreal, came under fire for their alleged hypocritical stance.
 Others, like Ben & Jerry's, led by example, demonstrating how brands can show up for social causes.

 “If we share values on climate, same-sex marriage rights, racism, I think that’s a deeper bond than sugar and fat”

 Jostein Sondheim, CEO of Ben & Jerry

 Following the brutal death of George Floyd in May 2020, Ben & Jerry’s launched a campaign to tackle white supremacy.
-They first partnered two advocacy groups, Color of Change and The National Association for the Advancement of Colored People in order to educate themselves on the best way to support the cause.
+They first partnered with two advocacy groups, Color of Change and The National Association for the Advancement of Colored People in order to educate themselves on the best way to support the cause.
 They also used their social media channels and website to urge President Donald Trump and officials to disavow white supremacists by passing the H.R.40 legislation.
 The cherry on top was the launch of a new ice cream flavor, Justice ReMixed, in support of criminal justice reform.
 Ben Cohen, the co-founder of Ben & Jerry’s says, “It’s easier to talk about difficult issues over a scoop or two”.
 A portion of the proceeds from this new flavor were donated to the Free and Safe campaign.